Bahlest Eeble Readings

 While in residence during the retreats, composers will have the opportunity to share their pre-existing music with one another, participate in at least one outreach event in the local community, and attend master classes conducted by me and my faculty performers on topics ranging from core literature to the creative habit to strategizing a self-determined artistic life.
 There will also be free time for composers to explore the beauties of the Anderson Valley either in organized excursions or on their own.
 Meals cooked together will be time to further bond and forge friendships.

-In the belief that composers should receive abundant personal attention and time from the faculty, no more than six composers will be accepted into each cycle.
+In the belief that composers should receive abundant personal attention and time from the faculty, no more than seven composers will be accepted into each cycle.